 - Brain Bleach: On "Show of the Weekend" for 6th October 2018, Ellen said that after playing Rise of the Tomb Raider, she wanted to have her memories wiped so that she could play it again for the first time.
 After playing Shadow of the Tomb Raider, she just wanted to have her memories wiped.

-- Brick Joke: Xtra jokes tend to get at least one secondary appearance: the time-travel Pikachu, Luke's time trapped in the studio over Christmas, getting trapped in shipping containers, Bud Fensler, and so on.
+- Brick Joke: Xtra jokes tend to get at least one secondary appearance: the time-travel Pikachu, Luke's time trapped in the studio over Christmas, getting trapped in shipping containers, Bud Fensler, the Secret Order of Early Festivities, and so on.

 - While Jane and Andy have their mishaps, no one suffers more than Mike Channell.